.

 Managing Daily Service Levels:

-An Intra-Day Guide to Managing Staff and Service
+An Intra-Day Guide to Managing Staff and Service (core program course)

 Everything is in place.
 You've forecasted workload according to best practices and created a staffing plan and set of schedules to efficiently match the workforce to the workload.
 But you know what they say about the best-laid plans.
 It's critical to track how well the plan is working every single half-hour of every single day to ensure service goals are being met and employees are being utilized effectively.
-This session will outline the process of tracking performance within the day and provide overstaffing and understaffing reaction strategies should the plan go awry.
-Seminar attendees will learn to:

 • Identify the components and the process used to track daily performance.